 Fog computing is becoming more popular with industries and organizations around the world.
-However, the main industries that take advantage of this technology are the ones that require data analytics close to the network edge.
+However, the main industries that take advantage of this technology are the ones that require data analytics close to the network edge and use edge computing resources.
 One major industry that relies heavily on fog computing is healthcare.
 IoT in MedTech has grown substantially with smartwatches and other wearable devices.
 The sheer amount of data collected in these apps every day is too massive to process without the aid of fog computing.

-Other industries that need to collect large amounts of data or compile open data in apps also use fog computing to deliver the best service possible.
+Other industries that need to collect large amounts of data or compile open data in apps also use fog and edge computing to deliver the best service possible.
 These industries include:

 - Oil and gas

-Fog computing is a powerful technology, especially when used in tandem with cloud computing.
-With the sheer amount of data being collected by IoT devices, many organizations can no longer afford to ignore the capabilities of fog computing, but it is also not wise to turn your back on cloud computing either.
-Fog computing doesn’t have the capability to expand connectivity on a global scale like the cloud.
-To really get the most out of your computing resources, combining fog and cloud computing applications is a great option.
+Fog computing is a powerful technology used to process data, especially when used in tandem with the cloud.
+With the sheer amount of data being collected by IoT devices, many organizations can no longer afford to ignore the capabilities of fog computing, but it is also not wise to turn your back on the cloud either.
+Edge and fog computing doesn’t have the capability to expand connectivity on a global scale like the cloud.
+To really get the most out of your computing resources, combining cloud and fog computing applications is a great option for your IoT architecture.